 I have written a detailed article talking about different video editing software for mobile phones.

 But if you are not interested in reading another article, my favorite video editing app for mobile phones would be the Kinemaster app.
 It’s available for both Android and iOS and was pretty similar on both platforms.

 Kinemaster is my favorite because it supports different frame rate projects.
-If you want to make cinematic kinds of videos, you can select to export your videos in 24fps, which means if you’re going to slow down your 60fps videos on your mobile phone, you can slow it down to 40% and still get a smooth video.
+For example, if you want to make cinematic kinds of videos, you can select to export your videos in 24fps, which means if you’re going to slow down your 60fps videos on your mobile phone, you can slow it down 40% and still get a smooth video.

 Another great thing about the kinemaster app is that it supports multiple layers, which means you can also add overlays to your videos.
 There are different effects also available to Spice up your videos.

 You have to use the app and use it more and more to discover its true potential.
-There is a lot of things that you can do with the kinemaster app.
+However, there is a lot of things that you can do with the kinemaster app.